Is it possible to make a living from your art?

 There are definitely a crap ton of other ways you can earn money as an artist, but these are the options I have personally explored.
 I currently earn income from online sales, commissioned art, affiliate programs, consulting work, and Patreon on a monthly basis.

 Since I have at least five streams of income per month now, I don’t have to panic when the sales in my store slow down.
 The biggest takeaway I want you to have from this post is that you must diversify your streams of income.
 Do not just depend on one area for money.
-Yes, it would be great to be able to just sell original works of art and pay the bills, but you leave yourself vulnerable when the market changes.
+Yes, it would be great to be able to just sell original works of art from your online store and pay the bills, but you leave yourself vulnerable when the market changes.

 It’s not going to be easy.